 Littlehampton Seafront Design Scheme

 We have been awarded £7,234,201 Levelling Up Funding from the government to enhance the Littlehampton seafront green.
-The improvements are intended to attract more visitors to the area and boost the town’s economy.
+The improvements are intended to attract more visitors to the area and boost the town's economy.
+The project is helping to deliver the council's Vision of fulfilling Arun's economic potential.
 Plans were originally drawn up for the Littlehampton seafront area in 2016, and were consulted on in 2017.
 The Levelling Up Fund scheme focuses on the area west of, and including, Banjo Road and therefore has a reduced scope and cost from the original scheme.

 The enhancements are set to include new toilets and beach showers, improvements to the car park including EV charging points, walkways and new sustainable planting matched to its coastal setting.
 Other highlights include new social spaces for activities such as water play, as well as new concessions units to increase the range of food on offer and an area for visiting market events.
 In addition, funding has been made available to include a Changing Places facility at the site.